woegster/libESRI/README.md

 - **C API** allows most languages to call the library as well
 - **Crossplattform** thanks to CMake

-See the **Advanced Usage & Features** Wiki for more things like autocomplete and batch processing.
+See the Wiki for more things like autocomplete and batch processing.

 ## Requirements
 * A C++11 compiler